adamsilver/fdpb/07-a-filter-form.md

 We’ve already discussed the concept of material honesty several times in the book.
 This is because, rather unfortunately, dishonest interfaces are prevalent on the web.
 As a reminder, one material shouldn’t be used as a substitute for another because the end result is deceptive.
 In short, we should use the right material for the job.
 But what does this mean with regards to filters?

-As shown above, interactive filters tend to use links because they provide the expected behaviour—that clicking a filter immediately requests the new results.
-However, some sites style these links to look like checkboxes, by using CSS background images[^], for example.
+As shown above, interactive filters tend to use links because they provide the expected behaviour—that clicking a filter would immediately request the new page of results.
+But, some sites style links to look like checkboxes by using CSS background images[^], for example.
+But checkboxes are for input, not for requesting new pages.

 ![When a user sees checkboxes, they think they'll behave accordingly.
 When their expectation isn't matched, it causes confusion and frustration.](./images/07/materials.png)